 3D Digital Mammography – because you deserve the best for early detection

 Mammography is a type of diagnostic imaging that uses low-dose x-rays (radiographs) to examine breasts.
 Mammograms are used as a screening tool to detect early breast cancer in women experiencing no symptoms and to detect breast disease in women experiencing symptoms such as a lump, pain or nipple discharge.
 Orange City Area Health System is pleased to be a Pink Ribbon Facility, offering 3D digital mammography to produce the highest quality images for advanced, earlier detection.
 Be sure to ask your doctor about the advantages of digital mammography for your breast health at all stages of life.

 Mammography plays a central part in early detection of breast cancers by showing changes in the breast up to two years before a patient or physician can feel them.
-Our family physicians and radiologists follow the current guidelines from the American Cancer Society (see right).
+Our family physicians and radiologists follow the current guidelines from the American College of Radiology (see right).
 Talk to your healthcare provider about what is right for you.
 Call us today at 737-2000 to schedule your screening mammogram.
 We offer full field digital mammography for the highest imaging quality and rapid results.
 We also use the MammoPad® breast cushion – a soft, foam pad that helps minimize discomfort in a screening mammogram.

 Diagnostic mammography is used to evaluate a patient with abnormal clinical findings – such as a breast lump – that have been found by the woman or her doctor.
 It may also be done after an abnormal screening mammography in order to determine the cause of the area of concern on the screening exam.